gramineproject/gsc/Examples/java-spring-boot/README.md

 $ cat index.html
 ```

-8. To terminate the graminized container with Spring-Boot application, run the command:
+8. To stop the graminized container with Spring-Boot application, run the command:

 ```sh
 $ docker stop <containerID>
 ```